 51. List-based headlines are preferred by 36% of readers.

 Think in terms of the “Top 10 Fishing Spots” as an example.
 People view lists as easier to read.
-They know they’re not getting a huge block of information that they have to wade through to extract the important details.
+The same applies to graphs, as they turn complex data into easy-to-digest information.
+Plus, you can create a graph easily and for free.
+This way, readers know they’re not getting a huge block of information that they have to wade through to extract the important details.

 According to the blogging statistics, bloggers are aware of this trend.
 49% of them are using lists when creating their posts.